tokio-rs/tokio/CONTRIBUTING.md

 ## LTS guarantees

-Tokio ≥1.0.0 comes with LTS guarantees:

-* A minimum of 5 years of maintenance.
-* A minimum of 3 years before a hypothetical 2.0 release.
+In Tokio ≥1.0.0, each LTS release comes with the guarantee of at least one year of backported fixes.

 The goal of these guarantees is to provide stability to the ecosystem.